ereedsanchez/AI-Critters-STEP-2024/README.md

-# STEP Summer 2024 : AI-Critters
+# AI-Critters : STEP Summer 2024

-Let's learn about AI computer vision through building cameras and detecting animals at the Bronx Community College Campus
+Learn about AI computer vision through building cameras and detecting animals on the Bronx Community College Campus!

 #### Resources
 - [ai-4-all.org](https://ai-4-all.org/resources/)